TharunVeluri03/Covid19-Dashboard/README.md

 ```

 For the code to work please chage the required parameters to fit your need.
-## Testing

-This project uses pytest for its testing.
-All tests are inside the `/tests/` directory and have filenames according to the module it tests.
-e.g. `test1_logger.py` for the `logger` module.

 ### Running Tests

 Running the tests is a simple task.